Deportation in the second Trump administration: Legal issues

-On January 25, it was reported that some immigrant rights groups in Chicago filed a federal lawsuit against the Trump administration against the deportation plans, claiming the specific targeting of sanctuary cities such as Chicago violated the US Constitution.
-The executive director of Raise the Floor Alliance, Sophia Zaman, claimed the motives of the raids were retaliatory by the Trump administration against the cities policies.
+On January 25, 2025, it was reported that some immigrant rights groups in Chicago filed a federal lawsuit against the Trump administration against the deportation plans, claiming the specific targeting of sanctuary cities such as Chicago violated the US Constitution.
+The executive director of Raise the Floor Alliance, Sophia Zaman, claimed the motives of the raids were retaliatory by the Trump administration against the cities' policies.

 Shortly after the announcement of the rollback of an Obama-era directive that protected immigrants in sensitive areas such as hospitals, places of worship and schools, a coalition of Quakers filed a lawsuit against the Trump administration to block ICE raids on houses of worship.
 The coalition included the Philadelphia Yearly Meeting, New England Yearly Meeting, Baltimore Yearly Meeting, Adelphi Friends Meeting and the Richmond Friends Meeting.
 The Quakers coalition argued that the practice of communal worship is uniquely harmed by the possibility of immigration arrest or search, as worship commonly involves multiple congregates sitting in silence to await a message from God.

-On February 11, 2025, a coalition of more than two dozen Christian and Jewish denominations sued the Department of Homeland Security et al. over its decision to allow ICE agents to raid houses of worship to make arrests.
-The groups are asserting that the raids will violate their religious freedom rights under the First Amendment.
+On February 11, 2025, a coalition of more than two dozen Christian and Jewish denominations sued DHS et al. over its decision to allow ICE agents to raid houses of worship to make arrests.
+The groups assert that the raids will violate their religious freedom rights under the First Amendment.
 The case was filed in the U.S. District Court for the District of Columbia.

 Numerous challenges have been made in court to the deportation policies.
 In April 2025, the US Supreme Court ruled against deportation of Venezuelans held in Texas.

 After dozens of farmworkers and laborers were arrested in California's Central Valley, Judge Jennifer Thurston ordered an end to ICE's raids in the region, saying they were stopping people without warrants or reasonable suspicion.

 Several members of Congress complained that they were denied access to detention facilities in violation of federal law.
+After attempting to perform her congressional oversight role at Delaney Hall, an ICE detention facility in New Jersey., and being refused entry, Rep. LaMonica McIver was charged with three counts of assaulting, resisting, impeding and interfering with a federal officer.